 Hungry in the park?
 Don’t worry, there are several restaurants inside the amusement park after you finish your safari journey.

-- Safari Fried Chicken.
 Similar to KFC, it is the only fried chicken restaurant at Taman Safari.
-Located inside Baby Zoo, next to a tiger cage and orangutan photo booth.
+Located inside Baby Zoo, next to African white lions exhibit and orangutan photo booth.

 - And few stalls selling otak-otak (fish cake), pop mie (instant noodle in a cup), snacks, steamed corn, coffee, and bread.